 Ascent: 1,970 feet

 Alfred Wainwright loved the walk up Haystacks.
 It’s well documented as his favourite hike and his ashes were scattered at Innominate Tarn at the top.
-Start at Gatesgarth Car Park, and find the loose-stone path just to the SE of the farm buildings.
+Start at Gatesgarth Car Park, and find the loose-stone path just to the south-east of the farm buildings.
 You’ll be able to spot Haystacks ahead of you thanks to the lumpy formation of its peak that gives the mountain its name.

 Head uphill along a winding path to the north of the river and follow the route to the right along the top of the mountain.
 Keep an eye out for the bothy, remnants of the area’s mining history, and a couple of tarns along your way.
 There are plenty of places to stop for a rest and enjoy a view, too, so give yourself enough time to appreciate the sights!
 The way down is more gradual than the ascent, though still relatively steep, and will bring you back round to Gatesgarth Farm and the car park.